Welcome to LookChem.com Sign In|Join Free

 Description

-Methyl nonanoate has a wine and coconut-like odor.
-Below 10 ppm, it has a sweet, coconut-like flavor.
-May be synthesized by heating pelargonic acid with methyl alcohol in the presence of concentrated sulfuric acid and subsequent rectification; or by hydrogenation of 1,5-octadien-carboxylic acid methyl ester using palladium chloride in methanol solution.
+METHYL NONANOATE, also known as Methyl pelargonate, is a colorless liquid with a fruity odor and a wine and coconut-like scent.
+It is synthesized by heating pelargonic acid with methyl alcohol in the presence of concentrated sulfuric acid and subsequent rectification, or by hydrogenation of 1,5-octadien-carboxylic acid methyl ester using palladium chloride in methanol solution.
+METHYL NONANOATE has a sweet, coconut-like flavor when used in concentrations below 10 ppm.

 Uses